premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

   <meta name="twitter:image" content="./banner.png"/>
 </head>

-## Introduction

 MLOps has become an essential part of deploying and maintaining machine learning models.
 As model complexity increases exponentially, the need for effective MLOps practices has become super urgent.
 This post doesn’t fully solve something but rather acts like a walk-through for all frustrations I’ve experienced along 2-3 days of trial and errors while trying to improve Inference latency of few of the current most famous LLMs.

 By sharing my challenges and insights, I hope to contribute to a community that openly discusses and shares solutions for MLOps challenges.
 And showing that releasing Open-Sourced weights solves only 50% of the work.

 ## The Promise of Faster Inference

 My first target here was since [Llama 2 released](http://registry.premai.io/detail.html?service=llama-2-7b-chat), somehow I wanted to convert it into [ONNX](https://onnx.ai/) format, which would allow me to do ONNX → [TensorRT](https://developer.nvidia.com/tensorrt-getting-started) conversion and finally serve it using [Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
-From other benchmarks online ([1](https://github.com/kentaroy47/benchmark-FP32-FP16-INT8-with-TensorRT), [2](https://medium.com/@abhismatrix/speeding-deep-learning-inference-by-upto-20x-6c0c0f6fba81)) it’s visible that TensorRT can give even 2x/3x/nx boost to latency based on which precision is set without hurting quality much.
+From other benchmarks online [[1](https://github.com/kentaroy47/benchmark-FP32-FP16-INT8-with-TensorRT), [2](https://medium.com/@abhismatrix/speeding-deep-learning-inference-by-upto-20x-6c0c0f6fba81)] it’s visible that TensorRT can give even 2x/3x/nx boost to latency based on which precision is set without hurting quality much.

 TensorRT optimizes the model network by combining layers and optimizing kernel selection for improved latency, throughput, power efficiency and memory consumption.
 If the application specifies, it will additionally optimize the network to run in lower precision, further increasing performance and reducing memory requirements.